-We use the information on the percent of people in each of the seven household-type combinations categories in participating projects within each CoC and our earlier imputed estimate of the duplicated number of people in AO, AC, and CO to estimate the number of unduplicated people in the seven household-type combinations in all projects (i.e., participating and non-participating) within the CoC.
+We use the information on the percent of people in each of the seven household-type combinations in participating projects within each CoC and our earlier imputed estimate of the duplicated number of people in AO, AC, and CO to estimate the number of unduplicated people in the seven household-type combinations in all projects (i.e., participating and non-participating) within the CoC.19

 1. Estimate household-type overlap among CoCs in which AO, AC, and CO projects are all 100 percent participating.
-If AO, AC, and CO are all 100 percent participating, the estimated total number of people in each household type (AO Only, AC Only, CO Only, AO and AC Only, AO and CO Only, AC and CO Only, and AO, AC, and CO) is equal to the participating number of people in each household type calculated above.
-That is, we use the actual observed number.
+If AO, AC, and CO are all 100 percent participating (including CoCs that serve only two household types and have 100 percent reporting in those two household types), the estimated total number of people in each household type (AO Only, AC Only, CO Only, AO and AC Only, AO and CO Only, AC and CO Only, and AO, AC, and CO) is equal to the participating number of people in each household type calculated above.
+That is, we use the actual observed number.20

-2. Estimate overlap among CoCs in which at least 2 of the 3 household types have at least 50 percent HMIS participation.
+2. Estimate overlap among CoCs in which at least 2 of the 3 household types have at least 50 percent HMIS participation.21

-a.
+- a.
 Estimate the total number of people in participating and non-participating projects that overlap in all three (AO, AC, and CO) household types.
 To do this, we first estimate the total number of unduplicated people (in participating and non-participating projects) that overlap in the two household types with at least 50 percent participation (including those that overlap in only those two household types and those that overlap in all three household types).
 To estimate this unduplicated count, we multiply (a) the total duplicated number of people in either of the two 50 percent plus household types in participating and non-participating projects by (b) the percentage of duplicated people in participating projects in either of these two household types that are in both household types.
-We divide this number by 2 to arrive at the estimated unduplicated number of people that are in both household types (including those that are also in the third household type) in participating and non-participating projects.
-Then estimate the total number of overlapping people in all three household types-AO, AC, and CO-by multiplying (a) the number of unduplicated people (in participating and non-participating projects) in both 50 percent plus household types (including those in all three household types) by (b) the percentage of participating unduplicated people in both 50 percent plus household types who are in all three household types.
+We divide this number by 2 to arrive at the estimated unduplicated number of people that are in both household types (including those that are also in the third household type) in participating and non-participating projects.22 Then estimate the total number of overlapping people in all three household types-AO, AC, and CO-by multiplying (a) the number of unduplicated people (in participating and non-participating projects) in both 50 percent plus household types (including those in all three household types) by (b) the percentage of participating unduplicated people in both 50 percent plus household types who are in all three household types.^{23,24} - b.
+Estimate the total number of people in participating and non-participating projects that only overlap the two household types with at least 50 percent participation (including CoCs that serve only two household types and have at least 50 percent reporting in those